Demographics of Croatia: Significant migrations

+The 1940s and the 1950s in Yugoslavia were marked by colonisation of settlements where the displaced Germans used to live by people from the mountainous parts of Bosnia and Herzegovina, Serbia and Montenegro, and migrations to larger cities spurred on by the development of industry.
+In the 1960s and 1970s, another wave of economic migrants left Croatia.
+They largely moved to Canada, Australia, New Zealand and Western Europe.
+During this period, 65,000 people left for Canada, and by the mid-1970s there were 150,000 Croats who moved to Australia.
+Particularly large European emigrant communities of Croats exist in Germany, Austria and Switzerland, which largely stem from the 1960s and 1970s migrations.

 A series of significant migrations came as a result of the 1991–1995 Croatian War of Independence.
-In 1991, more than 400,000 Croats and other non-Serbs were displaced by the Croatian Serb forces or fled the violence in areas with significant Serb populations.
-During the final days of the war, in 1995, between 120,000 and 200,000 Serbs fled the country following the Operation Storm.
+In 1991, more than 100,000 Croats and other non-Serbs were displaced by the Croatian Serb forces or fled the violence in areas with significant Serb populations.
+During the final days of the war, in 1995, between 200,000 and 250,000 Serbs fled the country following the Operation Storm.
 Ten years after the war, only a small portion of Serb refugees returned out of the 400,000 displaced during the entire war.
 Most of the Serbs in Croatia who remained never lived in areas occupied during the Croatian War of Independence.
 Serbs have been only partially re-settled in the regions they previously inhabited; some of these areas were later settled by Croat refugees from Bosnia and Herzegovina.

 Significant migrations have been happening after the accession of Croatia to the European Union, with a persistent growth since 2013, and the population leaving is largely younger and more educated.